cest-la-v/crx-auto-reload-plugin/README.md

 ## Feature

+- Watch for 'manifest.json's changes and generate the file.
 - Auto reload the chrome extension on changes while developing.
 - No pollution to the output while building for production.